Braces in Swansea

 • Underbites where the lower teeth bite too far forward over the upper teeth

-• Open bites where the front teeth fail to make contact, even when the back teeth are biting together
+• Open bites where the front teeth don’t meet when biting down

 • Crowded or overlapping teeth where there is simply a lack of room in the jaw

-• Crossbites where the upper or lower jaws are out of alignment, causing some of the upper teeth to bite inside the lower teeth.
+• Crossbites that cause some upper teeth to bite inside the lower teeth

 Your dentist will finally trim the archwires so they don’t cut the inside of your mouth.